adopt-liveview/adopt-liveview/priv/pages/2024/04-11-my-first-liveview-project-en_US.md

 end
 ```

-Then create a folder `lib/super_store/catalog` and create a file `product.ex` with the following content:
+Then create a folder `lib/super_store/catalog` with a file named `product.ex` with the following content:

 ```elixir
 defmodule SuperStore.Catalog.Product do